Located in Victoria's beautiful Bass Coast this festival celebrates creative story telling and cinematic production.

 - ENTRY FEES: Upon submitting a film, entrants will be required to pay a fee for EACH category entered before uploading their film.
 Entry fees cannot be refunded.

-- TOURING OF FILMS: By entering the BCS, entrants reserve the right for BCS to screen their film without re-numeration for 18 months after the festival.
-This includes online versions of BCS.
+- TOURING OF FILMS: By entering the BCS, entrants reserve the right for BCS to screen their film without remuneration for 24 months after the festival.

 - JUDGING: All films will be viewed by a judging panel appointed by BCS.
-All judging and selection decisions are final and no discussions will be entered in to thereafter.
-Once the winner of any award has been announced, the decision is final and no discussions will be entered in to thereafter.
+All judging and selection decisions are final and no discussions will be entered into thereafter.
+Once the winner of any award has been announced, the decision is final.

 TERMS AND CONDITIONS